 - (Splendour Of The Seas) March 22, 2015, while the ship was docked in Buenos Aires, Argentina, local police arrested two male crew (a Croatian and a Chilean in origin).
 Both were charged for drug smuggling of a total 15,8 kilos of cocaine.
 Both men had drugs taped to their bodies, some hidden in a backpack.
 The large quantity of drugs was found in their cabins using 8 sniffer dogs.
 The drugs worth was ~EUR 1 million.
 The had arrived in Buenos Aires from Punta del Este, and about to start a Transatlantic repositioning cruise (Brazil to Europe crossing).

 Norovirus cruise illness outbreaks

 - (Splendour Of The Seas) November 2005, CDC reported on voyage Nov 12 to 26, a major Norovirus outbreak (gastrointestinal illness) infected a total of 135 passengers (out of 1592, or 8,5%) and 12 crew (out of 729, or 1,7%).
 All sick suffered from Norovirus symptoms (vomiting, diarrhea) and were quarantined to their cabins.
 The ship was operating on an 14-days cruise itinerary ending in homeport Galveston Texas.

 - Note: When the itinerary doesn’t include US cruise ports, the ship is not required to report to CDC, thus no official illness report would be issued.

-On the above map you can track TUI Discovery cruise ship’s position now.
+On the above map you can track Marella Discovery cruise ship’s position now.
 It shows the vessel’s current location at sea (or in port) by live tracking of its IMO number 9070632.
 If you lose the ship on the map, please reload this page.